bboylen/wheres-morty/README.md

 ## Features

 - Character information stored on Rails backend using PostgreSQL database
-- Uses React with hooks on the frontend
+- Uses React Hooks to dynamically update game state
 - Makes API calls to backend to check character placements
 - Responsive design that works on mobile